elastic/elasticsearch-rails/elasticsearch-persistence/README.md

 ### The ActiveRecord Pattern

+Please note that this pattern is deprecated and will be removed in version 6.0.
+The [Repository Pattern](#the-repository-pattern) is recommended instead.

 The `Elasticsearch::Persistence::Model` module provides an implementation of the active record [pattern](http://www.martinfowler.com/eaaCatalog/activeRecord.html), with a familiar interface for using Elasticsearch as a persistence layer in